CFHS code : AL264

 (Lillie) Elizabeth Blyth (1862 – 28 August 1890)

 Lillie was born in Linton and was the daughter of Thomas and Hannah Blyth.
 She grew up on the High Street in Linton, where her father was a blacksmith.
 Aged 18 (1881) she was lodging at 40 Bateman Street and working as a milliner.
-She died at 19 South Street aged 27 years old.
+She died at the home of her relation Maria Miller, 19 South Street aged 27 years old.

 Florence Annie Blyth (née Miller) (3 September 1869 – 6 January 1938)

 Florence was born in Cambridge and was the daughter of Robert and Maria Miller.
-Her father was a stonemason and she grew up at 46/47 South Street.
+Her father ran a dairy and she grew up at 46/47 South Street.
 In 1891 she was living at 19 South Street with her widowed mother, and assisting her in the family dairy business.
-Florence married Thomas Blyth in 1892.
-Given that his sister Lillie had died at Miller house two years before, they had probably met through her.
+Florence married Thomas Blyth on August 25th 1892 at the Eden Baptist Chapel.